risiriccardo/DataWiz/README.md

 # DataWiz
-This project is designed to run with Python 3.11 and uses Streamlit for the front end.
+This project is designed to run with Python 3.11 and uses Streamlit for the front end

 ## Prerequisites

-- [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html): Make sure you have Conda installed.
+- [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html): Make sure you have Conda installed!
 - Python 3.11: Ensure you have Python 3.11 compatible with Conda.

 ## Setup Instructions